Three Elements to Consider

 1. What is your debt-to-income ratio?

 A lender will assist potential home buyers with determining your debt-to-income (DTI) ratio.
 To give you an idea, it’s basically adding up all your monthly bills (e.g. rent, utilities, car payments, minimum credit card payments) and dividing this number by your monthly salary, giving you a percentage.
 Your DTI determines if you can afford to pay your mortgage.
 The lower your DTI, the more likely you will be approved for a loan.
 If you want to learn more about DTI, read this great article by NERDWALLET.

 2. How much should your home cost?

 Once you know your DTI, you can now see how much home you can afford.
 According to Fidelity, you should factor in how much you make.
 The price of the home you are looking for should be a maximum of 3-5 times your total household income.
-Again, this is just a genera guideline There are many factors to consider.
+Again, this is just a general guideline There are many factors to consider.
 Your financial adviser or lender can help you with this.
-The less debt you owe (DTI), the more value of home you can afford.
+The less debt you owe (DTI), the more value of the home you can afford.
 With no debt, your home can cost up to 5 times your annual income.
 With more than 20% of your monthly income going to expenses, then you can purchase a home up to 3 times your annual income.
 This is with other elements considered, of course.